 This post is also available in: Svenska

-Facts and advice from pediatricians about potty training and getting your baby diaper-free.
+Facts and advice from pediatricians about potty training and getting the baby diaper-free.
 Potty training, it’s more about creating a routine than ‘training’.
-This process is often long and can be strenuous, so it is important to refrain from creating a power struggle.
+This process if often long so it is important to refrain from starting a power struggle.

 Potty training for one- to two-year-olds

-You can start by sitting the child on the potty every morning, noon, evening even when the child is only a few years old.
+You can sit the child on the potty every morning, noon, evening even when the child is only a few years old.
 There are at least 3 benefits for this:

-1. There is no rush to stop using diapers.
+1. There will be no rush to stop using diapers.
 The child will have time to develop a potty routine long before you as a parent get tired of diapers.

 2. When the child begins to urinate while sitting on the potty, they empty the bladder completely which reduces the risk of urinary tract infections.

-It is important not to be in a hurry.
-It often takes time to learn to sit on the potty, to understand that you should pee and poop there and to consider it as a good idea.
-Fighting over the potty only creates bad associations around it for the child – avoid it.
+It is important not to rush the process.
+It often takes time to learn to sit on the potty, to understand that you should pee and poop there, and to consider it as a good idea.
+Fighting over the potty only creates bad associations around it for the child – avoid this.
 If the child reacts negatively, put the potty aside for a while.

 Suggest sitting on the potty regularly

 Very many preschool age children have problems with constipation, or urinate during the day or at night.
 Recurrent urinary tract infections (especially in girls) are also common.
 Many children with these problems do not go to the toilet regularly.
-The most important long-term treatment for all these problems is good toilet routines and to sit on the potty every three hours.
-Try to create this as early on as potty training.
+The most important long-term treatment for all these problems is positive toilet routines and to sit on the potty every three hours.
+Try to create these good toilet routines as early on as potty training.